KeleCant/Arabidopsis-6mA-Detection-Pipeline/README.md

 ### Step 3B: Create a 6mA BED File
 To create a 6mA BED file, we first use modbam2bed to extract methylation data from the aligned .bam file.
-As mentioned in the chart at the top of the page, this is where problems occur in our pipeline relating to 6mA.
-This step will be changed in the future.
+As mentioned in the chart at the top of the page, this is where the problem occurs in our pipeline relating to 6mA.
+This step will be changed in the future. modbam2bed fails to produce accurate scores within the bed file, so we are currently looking into a solution.
+Most likely we will use Modkit, if that doesn't work we will write a script by hand.
+**Create a .bed file**
   ```
   $ modbam2bed -m 6mA [reference_genome.fasta] [input.bam] > [output.bed]
   ```